Ron Hassey: MLB postseason

 Hassey played for the Athletics in three World Series.
 He was a member of the A's team that lost to the Los Angeles Dodgers in the 1988 World Series, and he was catching Dennis Eckersley during the legendary Kirk Gibson's 1988 World Series home run.
 He was also a member of the A's team that defeated the San Francisco Giants in the 1989 World Series (though he did not play in the series), and lost to the Cincinnati Reds in the 1990 World Series.
 In five postseason series, Hassey tallied an impressive career postseason .323 batting average.

 Post-playing career (1992–present)

 Hassey was a coach for the expansion Colorado Rockies from 1993 to 1995, and for the St. Louis Cardinals in 1996.
 He then served as a scout for the Arizona Diamondbacks from 1997 to 2003.
 He managed the Carolina Mudcats in 2004, and in 2005–06 served as a bench coach for the Seattle Mariners under manager Mike Hargrove.
 Hargrove and Hassey played together for the Cleveland Indians from 1979 to 1984.
 He spent the 2011 season managing the Miami Marlins' Class A Affiliate, the Jupiter Hammerheads.
-He spent the 2012–2013 season managing, Miami Marlins' Triple-A Affiliate, the New Orleans Zephyrs.
+He spent the 2012–2013 season managing the Miami Marlins' Triple-A Affiliate, the New Orleans Zephyrs.
 The last game for the New Orleans Zephyrs, Hassey announced he was going to retire from baseball.